StudentRND/Policies/searches.md

-As part of the CodeDay event rules (CDER6), participants agree to searches under some conditions:

 > **CDER6.
 Searches**
 > To register for CodeDay, you must consent to StudentRND's search of your belongings if we have a reasonable suspicion that you are concealing a weapon, illegal or banned drugs or alcohol, or a stolen item.